 Birdless sky swells grey blue against trees that stand like brushes stiff in the cold The penultimate breath of a new earth The dark disappears in a steadfast philanthropy of color: red, orange, rose blush up from the land over lakes and hills and roof slats to tell the inhabitants Night has not prevailed.
 Earth e x h a l e s as the Sun spills her promise.

 What is it about the year-end?
 Makes us face our fears and disappointments, and count our hopes again like pieces of treasure in the palm?
-The seasons herald change as they fall into one another but the calendar shows us we don’t cycle in place.
-We wheel forward.
-Birthdays, anniversaries, “three years since” are private touchstones across memory and longing and the new year, a giant communal marker of time, leaves no one unaffected.
-The Eve is a live wire between the past and future and with the turn of the year, we cross a mental threshold.
+The seasons herald change as they fold into one another, but the calendar shows us we don’t cycle in place.
+We wheel forward—birthdays, anniversaries, “three years since” all touchstones across memory and longing, markers of time that leave no one unaffected.
+The Eve of all is a live wire between the past and future and with the turn of the year, we cross a mental threshold.

 under a scant sun